Todd Lewis

-Todd Lewis (born July 21, 1961) is a Canadian farmer and politician who was appointed to the Senate of Canada on February 7, 2025.
+Todd Lewis (July 21, 1961 – July 31, 2026) was a Canadian farmer and politician who was appointed to the Senate of Canada on February 7, 2025.
 Prior to being appointed, Lewis was the president of the Agricultural Producers Association of Saskatchewan and a member of the municipal council for Rural Municipality of Lajord No. 128.
+He died while still in office, at Round Lake, Saskatchewan on July 31, 2026, at the age of 65.